LCSB-BioCore/COBREXA.jl/docs/src/howToContribute.md

     If you do not  `activate` the environment before using any of the dependencies, you will see a red error messages prompting you to install the dependency explicitly.

+## Step 3: Contribute!

+!!! tip "Tip"
+    Adding `[skip ci]` in your commit message will skip CI from automatically testing that commit.